tedy-art/c-sharp/CSharp-Topics/README.md

 Average : 3
 ```

-## Deferred Execution and
+## Deferred Execution and Immediate Execution
 ### 1. Deferred Execution
-Deferred execution means that the query is not executed when it is defined but rather when it is iterated over (e.g., when calling methods like ToList(), ToArray(), foreach, etc.).
-This allows LINQ to optimize the query and fetch the data only when it is truly needed.
+- Deferred execution means that the query is not executed when it is defined but rather when it is iterated over (e.g., when calling methods like `ToList()`, `ToArray()`, `foreach`, etc.).
+- This allows LINQ to optimize the query and fetch the data only when it is truly needed.

 Example of Deferred Execution:
 ```csharp